dotnet/AspNetCore.Docs/aspnetcore/web-api/handle-errors.md

 ::: moniker-end

-::: moniker range="<= aspnetcore-2.2"
+::: moniker range="= aspnetcore-2.2"

 The error response can be configured as outlined in the [Use ApiBehaviorOptions.ClientErrorMapping](#use-apibehavioroptionsclienterrormapping) section.

 ::: moniker-end

+::: moniker range=">= aspnetcore-2.2"

 ### Use ApiBehaviorOptions.ClientErrorMapping

 Use the <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.ClientErrorMapping*> property to configure the contents of the `ProblemDetails` response.
-For example, the following code updates the `type` property for 404 responses:
+For example, the following code in `Startup.ConfigureServices` updates the `type` property for 404 responses:

+::: moniker-end

 ::: moniker range=">= aspnetcore-3.0"